Tuberculosis Related Grants

 Background & Distinctive Features of TB Grants

-DSHS Tuberculosis related grants have allocated funds to support prevention and control of cases through monetary support for biomedical and epidemiologic practices such as testing, diagnosis, directly observed therapy, case investigation, cluster observation, and other services and deliverables as defined by the contractual agreement.
+DSHS Tuberculosis related grants have allocated funds to support the prevention and control of cases through monetary support for biomedical and epidemiologic practices such as testing, diagnosis, directly observed therapy, case investigation, cluster observation, and other services and deliverables as defined by the contractual agreement.

 Through Tuberculosis related grants, grantees are required to match no less than 20% of the total budget in contract agreements towards Project-only deliverables and services.
-No preexisting federal or state funds may be used towards the cash match in the grantee’s budget, these funds must come from existing grantee funds and assets.
+No preexisting federal or state funds may be used towards the cash match in the grantee’s budget.
+These funds must come from existing grantee funds and assets.
 Failure to provide the set match may cause payment withholdings, administrative offsets, or refund requests of funds by the System Agency (DSHS) until the required match amount is met.
 Grantee programs must appropriately manage, evaluate, treat, and monitor all patients with suspected or confirmed Tuberculosis, regardless of their jurisdiction and ability to pay.

-Specific example grant fund uses can be
+Specific examples of grant fund use can be

 • Tuberculosis prevention and control needs, human resource development, public health laboratory